-When I first heard rumblings about TikTok, I first thought it was the newest dance.
+When I first heard rumblings about TikTok and (TikTok marketing), I first thought it was the newest dance.
 I was all prepared to learn the steps so I could kill it in the club post pandemic and keep up with cool kids in the crowd.
 That is until I saw my niece doing the latest dance craze on TikTok.

 What is TikTok?